flame-engine/flame/packages/flame_sprite_fusion/README.md

 ## Features

 Provides a component called `SpriteFusionTilemapComponent` to easily load json exports from Sprite Fusion.
-This component works exactly like any other Flame component and plays nices with rest of the Flame Component System (a.k.a FCS).
+This component works exactly like any other Flame component and plays nicely with rest of the Flame Component System (a.k.a FCS).